OccamNets: Mitigating Dataset Bias by Favoring Simpler Hypotheses: OccamNets

 \subsection{OccamNet Architecture for Image Classification}

 \gls*{OccamNets} have two inductive biases: a) they prefer exiting as early as possible, and b) they prefer using fewer visual regions for predictions.
+Following Occam's principles, we implement these inductive biases using simple, intuitive ideas: early exit is based on whether or not a sample is correctly predicted during training and visual constraint is based on suppressing regions that have low confidence towards the ground truth class.
 We implement these ideas in a CNN.
 Recent CNN architectures, such as ResNets~\cite{he2016deep} and DenseNets~\cite{huang2017densely}, consist of multiple blocks of convolutional layers.
 As shown in Fig.~\ref{fig:network}, these inductive biases are enabled by attaching an exit module $E_j$ to block $B_j$ of the CNN, as the blocks serve as natural endpoints for attaching them.
 Below, we describe how we implement these two inductive biases in \gls*{OccamNets}.

 In an \gls*{OccamNet}, each exit module $E_j$ takes in feature maps produced by the backbone network and processes them with $F_j$, which consists of two convolutional layers, producing feature maps used by the following components: